RanjitThakur678/project1-k8s-eks-demo/project1.md

 The standalone ReplicaSet's pods use `app: k8s-demo-standalone` (not `app: k8s-demo`), so the Services never route live traffic to them — its traffic stays observably separate from the real Deployment.

-## (Optional) Test From the Windows Jump Host

-Only needed if you want to browse the app from an isolated machine, or prefer running the GitHub push from there instead of locally — it's not required to deploy or build anything.
-Provision it from [IAC/Terraform/terraform-devops-labs/wind-client](../../IAC/Terraform/terraform-devops-labs/wind-client) (`terraform init && terraform apply`), connect via Fleet Manager or `terraform output -raw ssm_session_command`, sync the project source onto it via its S3 transfer bucket, then open the NLB/ALB URL from above in a browser.

 ## Publish to GitHub